 Early on, a British diplomat explains “big things have small beginnings”, echoed in Dune by Princess Irulan’s epigraph “A beginning is the time for taking the most delicate care that the balances are correct,” and Jessica’s lesson, ” beginnings are such delicate times.”

-Lawrence’s dual loyalty is Duncan Idaho’s dual loyalty.
+Lawrence’s dual loyalty is echoed in both Paul’s and Duncan Idaho’s dual loyalties.

 Once in the desert, Lawrence and Paul adopt the tribesmens’ discipline with water.
 Lawrence: “I’ll drink when you do.”